 The biggest consideration is that the reel needs to have a very large line capacity.
 You need a minimum of 500 meters of line in my opinion.

-If it’s spooled up with braided line it will hold more line than mono.
+If the reel is spooled up with a braided fishing line it will hold more line than with mono.

-Fishing with braided line on a long distance is also much more fun, as there is no stretch in the line and you can feel every bite.
+Fishing with a braided line on a long-distance is also much more fun, as there is no stretch in the line and you can feel every bite.

-For that reason I would not use mono line for drone fishing.
+For that reason, I would not use a monofilament line for drone fishing.

-Or even better a big overhead reel (shimano tld25) with 30-50lbs braided line.
-With an overhead reel the chances of line tangles and resulting drone crashes are much reduced.
-The bigger reels can hold a lot of line.
+Or even better a big overhead reel (Shimano tld25) with 30-50lbs braided line.
+With an overhead reel, the chances of line tangles and resulting drone crashes are much reduced.
+The bigger reels can hold a high capacity of fishing line.
 Make sure to get a reel that can hold at least 500 meters of braided line.

-Next we need a rod.
-I normally use just a standard 10 foot surfcasting rod.
-Although you don’t actually need a surf casting rod for drone fishing, a long rod is better at keeping your line above the waves when flying out your baited drone.
-Larges waves crashing down on your line with drone still attached could easily lead to a quick, unplanned end of your drone fishing career.
+Next, we need a rod.
+I normally use just a standard 10-foot surfcasting rod.
+Although you don’t need a surfcasting rod for drone fishing, a long rod is better at keeping your line above the waves when flying out your baited drone.
+Larges waves crashing down on your line with the drone still attached could easily lead to a quick, unplanned end of your drone fishing career.

 You just gotta make sure that the rod is strong enough to land some potentially very big fish.

 Now you have a drone, a suitable reel and a rod.
-Ah what a good life.
+Ah, life is good.